mhauskn/mocapact.github.io/index.md

 ## MoCapAct Dataset
 The MoCapAct dataset consists of:
-- expert policies that are trained to track individual clips and
+- expert policies that are trained to track individual clip snippets and
 - HDF5 files of noisy rollouts collected from each expert.

 We include zipped rollout datasets of two sizes: a "small" 46 GB dataset with 20 rollouts per snippet and a "large" 559 GB dataset with 200 rollouts per snippet.